 A single Editor or set of Editors shall be appointed to produce and maintain the single master collaborative text during the development and approval process.
-The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats (see Appendix II).
+The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats (see the note in clause 1.3).
 Each iteration of the draft collaborative text shall be dated.
 Changes from the previous draft should be highlighted by change marks.